torin-k/torin-k.github.io/projects.md

 # Projects

 ### Torin & Roshan Question Generation (6/8/2022)
-My friend Roshan and I made a cool pipeline which takes in a Wikipedia article and automatically generates questions a
+My friend Roshan and I made a cool pipeline which takes in a Wikipedia article and automatically generates questions about the article.
+We use multiple pre-trained transformer models for initial question generation, topical modelling, grammar evaluation, etc. You can check out the code [here](https://github.com/TorinK2/TR-Question-Generation)!

 ### Boolean Circuits!
 (5/3/2021)